 1.1.
 Independent contractors

 Nevada independent contractors are ineligible to file workers’ compensation claims in Nevada.
-Therefore, independent contractors who get injured on the job would need to bring an ordinary personal injury lawsuit: The most common claim is for Nevada negligence.
+Therefore, if you are an independent contractor who gets injured on the job, you would need to bring an ordinary personal injury lawsuit: The most common claim is for Nevada negligence.

-2. What damages can employees get for job injuries?
+2. What damages can I get for job injuries?

 - Medical bills (including surgeries, home health caregivers, physical and occupational rehabilitation, prescription drugs, and transportation to and from appointments)